 Your model's template determines your model's default settings.
 SketchUp includes several templates for common applications, like architecture, construction, urban planning, landscape architecture, woodworking, interior and production design, and 3D printing.

 Although documents tend to include more visual elements than text, you likely want a little text to add headings, bullet points, or other text to your document.
 In LayOut, you use the Text tool () to type text into a bounded or unbounded text box.
-Or you can import text that’s in a .txt or .rtf file.
-LayOut 2014 introduced Auto-Text, which can add your company name, the current date, or other predefined text anywhere you insert an Auto-Text tag.
+You can also bring text into LayOut by importing a supported text document.
+In the following sections, you find out how all these text options work.

 Although LayOut has only a slim chance of moonlighting with an illusionist act in Las Vegas, LayOut’s text isn’t always what it seems.